BlackPearlFSAE/SketchieCodes/README.md

 // What boards does the code support?
 // Why boards were used for testing code?
 // Any issues we should be aware of?
+// Are there any prerequisites required to run the code?
+Libraries?
+Setup?
 // Do you need to credit any external contributors for that part of code?

 // CODE
 // #pre-processors (#include and #define)
 // constants
-// interrup routines declaration (if any)
+// interrupt routines declaration (if any)
 // setup() function
 // loop() funtion
 // interrupt routines definition (if any)